Jazzcort/ACOproject/README.md

 | 13-vertices ACO 2000 times | 0.43s |
 | 13-vertices ACO 10000 times | 0.86s |

+As the information showed above, when there are only 5 vertices in the graph, the difference in time cost is very small.
+However, as the vertices increase, the differences start to stand out.
+The time cost increases significantly (0.34 seconds to 42.44 seconds) for the naive algorithm while there are just three more vertices added to the graph (10 vertices v.s.
+13 vertices).
+The time cost of applying naive algorithm to a 14-vertices graph is roughly 300 - 400 seconds, but the ACO algorithm still cost less than 1 second.
+Therefore, the ACO algorithm is much more practical to be applied in the real world, where we have ten thousand vetices or even hundred thousand vertices to deal with.

 ## Application
 - What is the algorithm/datastructure used for?